hiromi2424/yaml_reader/readme.md

 This can be disabled by arguments of constructor:

-	new YamlReader(CONFIGS, false); // default path is CONFIGS new YamlReader(/your/path/for/config/', false);
+	new YamlReader(null, false); // default path is app/Config/
+	new YamlReader('/your/path/for/config/', false);
 	new YamlReader(array('baseKey' => false));

 or changing property: